 We delete them when you leave.

-Your wishes are encrypted, used only to generate your audio, erased thirty days after you cancel.
+Your wishes are sent over an encrypted connection, used only to generate your audio, erased thirty days after you cancel.
 We don't want to know what you want.
 We want you to feel it.

 A new one each day.
 Up to three can wait for you, so missing a day loses nothing.
-Re-listen as often as you like — repetition is part of how this works.
+Re-listen as often as you like — the nightly return is the practice.

 It's kept on a private server, used only to generate your audio, deleted 30 days after you cancel.
 We never read it.
 We never train AI on it.